Raman Optical Activity Induced by Ferroaxial Order in NiTiO$_3$

 In Fig.~\ref{fig:model_stokes}, we observe a significant deviation between the two intensities ($\overline{I}_\text{LR} \neq \overline{I}_\text{RL}$), indicating a cross-circular ROA even within the electric dipole approximation.
-Analysis of the essential parameters~\cite{oiwa2022a} shows that the cross-circular ROA results from the coupling of the $E_g$ phonons to the orbital rotations driven by the ferroaxial order (Supplemental Material~\cite{supple}, Sec.~S6).
-ROA is strongly enhanced in the presence of resonant particle-hole excitations, as illustrated by the joint density of states (JDOS), supporting the experimental results obtained with different light sources (Fig.~\ref{fig:785spectrum} and Supplemental Material~\cite{supple}, Sec.~S2).
-Notably, consistent with experimental observations, the signs of the cross-circular ROA ($\overline{I}_\text{LR} - \overline{I}_\text{RL}$) are the same for the Stokes ($\delta \omega <0$) and anti-Stokes ($\delta \omega >0$) responses for each excitation frequency $\omega$ (Fig.~\ref{fig:model_stokes} and inset).
+Analysis of the essential parameters~\cite{oiwa2022a} shows that the cross-circular ROA results from the coupling of the $E_g$ phonons to the orbital rotations driven by the ferroaxial order (see Supplemental Material~\cite{supple}, Sec.~S\eraseb{\addb{6}}\addb{8} \addb{for details}).
+ROA is strongly enhanced in the presence of resonant particle-hole excitations, as illustrated by the joint density of states (JDOS), supporting the experimental results obtained with different light sources (Fig.~\ref{fig:785spectrum} and Supplemental Material~\cite{supple}, Sec.~S\eraseb{\addb{2}}\addb{5}).
+Notably, consistent with experimental observations, the signs of the cross-circular ROA ($\overline{I}_\text{LR} - \overline{I}_\text{RL}$) are the same for the Stokes ($\delta \omega <0$) and anti-Stokes ($\delta \omega >0$) responses for each excitation frequency $\omega$ (Fig.~\ref{fig:model_stokes} and inset). \addr{Note that although the model calculation was conducted on a trigonal lattice, our symmetry analysis can extend to ferroaxial systems with $n$-fold rotational symmetry ($n = 1,\pad 2,\pad 3,\pad 4,\pad 6$), provided that the Raman susceptibility differs between the two cross-circular polarization configurations.}